andrewsunglaekim/advanced_git_workshop/readme.md

 Then compare that with the tip of `master`'s git log.
 All this to say, branches point to a commit.

 #### `reflog`

 Git tracks these branches in a place that isn't ... the branches.
 It's the `reflog`.
+We can think of the `reflog` as a chronological history of everything we've done in our local repo.
 Reference logs record when the tips of branches and other references were updated in the local repository.
-Reflogs are useful in various Git commands, to specify the old value of a reference.
+Reflogs are useful in various Git commands, to specify the value of a reference for a commit that isn't able to be accessed through `git log`.

 The most generic `reflog` is simply:

 ```bash